jerivas/mezzanine-vps/README.md

 - Mezzanine
 - Django
 - Fabric
-- A git repo with your project files
+- A git repo with your project files (if you want to deploy with git)
 - A pip requirements file

 **In your VPS**